 reduces variability within treatment conditions and potential confounding,

 producing a better estimate of treatment effects.

-The table to the right shows a randomized block design for a hypothetical
+The table below shows a randomized block design for a hypothetical

 gender.
 Then, within each block, subjects are randomly assigned

 to treatments (either a